 - Of the big 5 vendors that dominate the CRM market share (Salesforce, SAP, Oracle, Adobe and Microsoft), only Salesforce is represented in our survey of the top 5 of the most used CRM products, at 6%.
 Microsoft and Oracle are behind with less than 3% each.
 Our findings are similar to most industry analysis that Salesforce has roughly 2x the market share as compared to the vendors vying for the number two position.

 The Principle Reasons Businesses Tell Us They’re Ready to Invest in CRM

 Most companies reach a critical point in their lifecycle where they’re obliged to closely examine and review two important areas of business behavior: increasing efficiency and optimizing operations.
 How this process unfolds is driven, in large part, by the strategies a business has in place, as well as a commitment by management to successfully pursue them.

 These two objectives embrace many aspects of a business, but the investment in an IT solutions strategy is usually at the top of the priorities list.
 Consequently, the reasons articulated by our respondents for taking the decisive step to invest in a CRM solution are an attempt to address the issues of efficiency and optimization.

-Lack of functionality and centralization is at the top of the list at 22.75% and 17.25% respectively, but the remaining items on the list are also consequential, each with an average of about 10 to 15%.
-Most of the features in question are technological in nature, and are largely resolved by an efficient CRM system.
+Lack of functionality and centralization are at the top of the list at 22.75% and 17.25% respectively.
+But the remaining items on the list are also consequential, each with an average of about 10% – 15%.
+Most of the features in question are technological in nature and are largely resolved by an efficient CRM system.